-When you are new to the Canadian workplace, there will be many things you will need to adjust to.
+There will be many things you will need to adjust to when you’re new to the Canadian workplace.
 You will have to get used to a general Canadian workplace culture, perhaps your specific company’s corporate culture, as well as your boss’s management style.
 There may be written and verbalized expectations for your performance, but there will be unwritten (or unspoken) ones too.
 And a big part of what confounds newcomers is figuring out what these are.

-If you are starting on a new job in a new workplace and you’re feeling lost or unsure about your goals (or performance), here are a few suggestions to get you right on track:
+If you are starting on a new job and you’re feeling lost or unsure about your goals (or performance), here are a few suggestions to get you right on track:

 Talk to your boss or supervisor